-Government aimed to protect workers' income, jobs and health to light of the spread of COVID-19.
+On 26 November 2021, the government introduced legislation under the Canada Labour Code to support workers with ten days of paid sick leave and updated protection policies for health care workers.
+The Government aimed to protect workers' income, jobs and health to light of the spread of COVID-19.
 This will enable Canadians to have safe and unobstructed access to health services.

-On 29 November 2021, the government released two free online courses to help workplaces and employees for a better preparation of returning back to work.915
+On 29 November 2021, the government released two free online courses to help workplaces and employees for a better preparation of returning back to work.

 On 30 November 2021, the government updated new COVID-19 vaccine requirements for Federal public servants, transportation sector employees and travellers.
-This requirement applies to employees in all working conditions, no matter working remotely, teleworking or attending offices in person.916
+This requirement applies to employees in all working conditions, no matter working remotely, teleworking or attending offices in person.
+1199

 On 7 December 2021, the government announced the proposal of updating the Canadian Labour Code for mandatory vaccination requirements in all federally regulated workplaces.
 These new regulations are expected to come into force in early 2022.
-Those workplaces included road transportation, telecommunications, and banking.917
+Those workplaces included road transportation, telecommunications, and banking.

 On 22 December 2021, the government announced the Royal Assent for Bill C-2 on a new program aimed to provide businesses with wage and rent subsidy programs for the temporary COVID-19 lockdown disruptions.
 Qualified businesses are those which have one or more locations being affected by public health order, or activities restricted by the public health unit accounted for half of the entity's revenues.
-Qualified businesses are those which have one or more locations being affected by public health order, or activities restricted by the public health unit accounted for half of the entity's revenues.